Published on 02 May 13

 - good GST governance – striking the right balance between risk and opportunity

 - the year ahead – what changes do we expect and how should you prepare for them?

-Matthew Nicholls is an Executive Director with EY’S Adelaide Tax Practice and specialises in Indirect Tax matters.
-Matthew has over 24 years’ experience in working with tax.
-He spent 14 years working in the ATO and was involved with establishing the GST presence in the Adelaide office.
-Matthew has worked for EY for over 10 years and specialises in providing technical advice, assisting with compliance issues and with the implementation and use of data analytics for clients.
-Matthew co-chaired The Tax Institute’s National GST Subcommittee for 3 years until 2015, is the chair of the SA Technical Committee and sits on the ATO’s GST Advisory Group.
-Current at 10 February 2016
+Matthew Nicholls, CTA, is an Executive Director at EY’S Adelaide Tax Practice specialising in Indirect Tax matters.
+Matthew has over 26 years’ experience working with tax.
+Matthew has worked for EY for over 12 years and specialises in providing technical advice, assisting with compliance issues and the implementation and use of data analytics for clients